yslianTim/rhbm_gem/docs/developer/adding-a-command.md

 ## 6. Add the public request and run entrypoint

 Add the request struct to `include/rhbm_gem/core/command/CommandApi.hpp`.

+Shared diagnostics and `ExecutionReport` live in `include/rhbm_gem/core/command/CommandContract.hpp`, so adding a normal command usually does not require contract changes.

 `Run*` declarations/definitions are expanded from `CommandList.def`, so once the manifest entry exists you only need to ensure the request struct, command class, and includes are present.